Scilly naval disaster of 1707: Loss of the ships

 Of the other ships in the fleet, HMS Royal Anne was saved from foundering by her crew quickly setting her topsails, and weathering the rocks when within a ship's length of them.

-The exact number of officers, sailors and marines who were killed in the sinking of the four ships is unknown.
+The exact number of officers, sailors and marines who died in the sinking of the four ships is unknown.
 Statements vary from 1,400 to over 2,000, making it one of the greatest maritime disasters in British history.
 For days afterwards, bodies continued to wash onto the shores of the isles along with the wreckage of the warships and personal effects.
 Many dead sailors from the wrecks were buried on the island of St Agnes.

 Admiral Shovell's body, along with those of his two Narborough stepsons and his flag-captain, Edmund Loades, washed up on Porthellick Cove on St Mary's the following day, almost 7 mi from where Association was wrecked.
 A small memorial was later erected at this site.
 The circumstances under which the admiral's remains were found gave rise to stories (see below).
 Shovell was temporarily buried on the beach on St Mary's.
 By order of Queen Anne, his body was later exhumed, embalmed and taken to London, where he was interred in Westminster Abbey.
 His large marble monument in the south choir aisle was sculpted by Grinling Gibbons.
 There is a memorial depicting the sinking of Association in the church at the Narboroughs' home of Knowlton near Dover.